tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

 ## monads in dry-monads

+### monads

-3 monads are available in dry-monads: `Maybe`, `Either` and `Try`. each has 2 type constructors:
+3 monads are available in dry-monads: `Maybe`, `Either` and `Try` each having 2 type constructors:

 - `Maybe`: `Some`/`None`
 - `Either`: `Right`/`Left`

+  convert all other monads to `Either` monad for uniform processing.

 - `Try`: `Success`/`Failure`

+  use it to wrap function that:

+  - calls some library code that might throw exceptions and you can't control it in any other way
+  - creates and updates model in place with method that throws exception (`create!`/`update!`/etc.)

+  `Try` monad block unless used in conjunction with `tee` must return something meaningful (e.g. model in operation methods). it's recommended to specify expected exceptions in `Try` constructor.

+### monad methods

+monads have the following methods:

 - `bind` (all monads)

-  use `bind` when you need to pass function output down the chain:
+  use `bind` when you need to pass function result down the chain:

   - function updates operation model

+    function must always return `Either` monad:
-    (in any case return `Either` monad - either wrap model/error in `Either` monad or convert `Try` monad to `Either` one when using the former)
+    either wrap model/error in `Either` monad manually or convert `Try` monad to `Either` one if using the former

 - `fmap` (all monads)

-  use `fmap` when you need to pass function output down the chain and nothing can go wrong in that function:
+  use `fmap` when you need to pass function result down the chain and nothing can go wrong in that function:

   - function normalizes url or adds utm tags to url

 - `tee` (`Maybe` and `Either` monads only)

-  use `tee` when wrapped function is called for side effects only and doesn't return anything meaningful that needs to be passed down the chain:
+  use `tee` when function is called for side effects only and doesn't return anything meaningful that must be passed down the chain:

-  - function queues asynchronous tasks (e.g. Sidekiq)
+  - function queues asynchronous tasks (Sidekiq)
-  - function creates or updates related models (e.g. associations) but not operation model itself
+  - function creates or updates related models (associations) but not operation model itself

 ### using dry-monads